mbandara24/Sorting-Algorithms/README.md

 Various Sorting Algorithms

-- Sort_Test.m file runs a benchmark to compare algorithm time complexities as see how they scale with input size
+- Sort_Test.m file runs a benchmark to compare algorithm time complexities and see how they scale with input size
 - Currently only implemented in Matlab language